 Areas of Expertise: Applied, Social and Health Psychology

-John is interested in how emotional awareness and emotion regulation can improve well-being.
+John has investigated how emotional awareness and emotion regulation can improve well-being.
 Some of his work has been theoretical – outlining the ways in which people can be aware or unaware of their emotions.
-In studies with children, John has looked at how emotional validation by parents can increase children’s emotional awareness.
-In work with adults, he has investigated how good emotional awareness may lead to better rational decision making.
-Recently, John has become interested in open-mindedness and written a book, looking at open versus closed mindedness throughout history.
+In studies with children, he has looked at how emotional validation by parents can increase children’s emotional awareness.
+This work, in collaboration with Skylark Learning, has led to an award-winning product to help with young children’s emotional development.

 John is a member of our Child Development Research Area which forms part of our Brain and Cognition Research Group and our Emotion and Well-Being Research Area which forms part of our Applied, Social and Health Psychology Research Group.